Wednesday, February 25, 2009

 8. MLA.org;

-9. International Reading Association (
+9. International Reading Association (www.reading.org);

-classkc.org (online);
+10. classkc.org (online);

-11. pabbis.org (online
+11. pabbis.org (online);

 12. Parents may request copies of materials from Superintendent’s office